Bhanuprasnth/M1_Numbersystem_Conversion/1_Requirements/README.md

 * https://byjus.com/maths/number-system-conversion/ --- Source
 # Features and Benefits of the project
 *  Number systems are the technique to represent numbers in the computer system architecture, every value that you are saving or getting into/from computer memory has a defined number system.
+*  As Computer architecture supports following number systems so we need to study them and also need to know the conversion technique between them
 *  Binary number system
 * Octal number system
 * Decimal number system